 The general public is often distracted with pointless entertainment and encouraged to obey without question to a ‘paternal and benevolent’ elite that is doing everything (to the point of self-sacrifice) to protect them.

 These aspects, along with others, prove that disaster movies, beyond their entertaining value, also present a ‘political response’ to a crisis.
 Behind a naive mode of fantastic storytelling, a silent message is communicated to the public: the ruler’s profound desire to see entities such as the army, the police or ‘prominent men’ take charge of the restoration and the rebuilding of a society in crisis, even if this means partially sacrificing democracy”.

 Contagion follows Ramonet’s blueprint of disaster movies to a tee.
-Right from the start, specific organizations are identified as the go-to guys and are automatically given the power to act on a massive scale, namely FEMA, the WHO, the American Red Cross and the CDC.
+Right from the start, specific organizations are identified as the go-to guys and are automatically given the power to act on a massive scale, namely FEMA, the WHO, the American Red Cross, and the CDC.

 So what solution does Contagion propose in case of the outbreak of deadly disease?
 Martial law and mass vaccinations.
 What will happen if ever an actual disease would break out?
 Martial law and mass vaccinations.
-Would the masses questions this type of drastic response to a crisis which might or might not be necessary?
+Would the masses question this type of drastic response to a crisis that might or might not be necessary?
 No, because hundreds of hours of media content have prepared the masses for this kind of situation.
 Let’s look at the main components and messages found in Contagion.

 Fear Spreads Faster Than Germs

 Most of those who are infected with the virus do not live long.
 In a series of heartbreaking scenes, one of the main characters, Mitch Emhoff (played by Matt Damon), sees his wife and his son lose their lives to the virus.
-Viewers watching this tragedy play out are led to think “Hey, that’s the most terrible thing could happen to me!
+Viewers watching this tragedy play out are led to think “Hey, that’s the most terrible thing that could happen to me!
 AAaaah!”

 The Organizations That Take Charge